 Misinformation experts told Business Insider that Twitter did a better job of tackling the posts, mainly because it placed restrictions hindering other users from spreading Trump's claims.

-Ever since Oxford's Carl Benedikt Frey and Michael Osborne published their paper on the potential for jobs to be automated in 2013, a groundswell of concern has emerged about the impact of the various technologies might have.
+Since Oxford's Carl Benedikt Frey and Michael Osborne published their 2013 paper on the potential for jobs to be automated, concern has emerged about the impact of the various technologies may have.

-In a new study by researchers at the Oxford Internet Institute, ‘Global Attitudes towards Artificial Intelligence (AI) & Automated Decision Making, analysis shows that public perceptions on the use of AI in public life is divided.
+In a study by researchers at the Oxford Internet Institute, analysis shows that public perceptions on the use of artificial intelligence (AI) in public life is divided.